 Maria B. Rau, Transition and Reentry Specialist.
 Maria is a Licensed Clinical Social Worker Associate.
 She received her BS in psychology from Kansas State University and her MSW from Boston University.
 Since arriving to North Carolina in 2012, Maria has worked with non-profit organizations including Catholic Charities and served as a committee chair within the Fayetteville Cumberland County Reentry Council, and is a member of the Capital Area Reentry Council.
 She incorporates her knowledge and experience in clinical counseling, curriculum development and evidence-based practice into her position.
 Maria grew up in Kansas where she was a member of the Catholic Church.
-Maria enjoys exercising and spending time with her husband and two children.
+She enjoys exercising and spending time with her husband and two children.

 Kaye Ward, Program Assistant.
 Kaye comes to IPMW with over 30 years experience as an administrative assistant at organizations including NC State University.
 She is a licensed minister and is attending the University of Mount Olive to complete her degree in Religion and become ordained as a Chaplain.
-Kaye brings her skills and experiences in the nonprofit and business worlds to her new role as Office Assistant and will work on donor services and the paperwork side of the organization, and is also a key resource for public speaking and reentry referral services for recently incarcerated women.
+Kaye brings her skills and experiences in the nonprofit and business worlds to her role and works on donor services and the paperwork side of the organization, and is also a key resource for public speaking and reentry referral services for recently incarcerated women.
 Kaye’s goal is to become a Chaplain, but her calling is to service for women both in and out of prison.
 She is the mother of two sons; the grandmother of 7, and great grandmother of Noah.
 Kaye lives in Smithfield with her Jack Russell, Peanut.

 Ministry for Women

 112 S. Salisbury Street

 Copyright 2013 by Presbyterian Prison Ministry d/b/a Interfaith Prison Ministry for Women